Now That's What I Call Music! discography: Now re-issues of the original UK numbered series (2018–2024)

-Now Dance series (1985-2023)
+Now Dance series (1985–2023)

 The original Now Dance series began in 1985 and has been released in a variety of titles, formats, and release frequency.
 Originally, the series captured extended 12" mixes of dance hits of the time, but from 1991 onwards, all Now Dance compilations featured 7" edits with only occasional extended versions or mixes included.
-The first two volumes were not released on compact disc, and all subsequent releases were either single, double, or triple disc sets.
+The first two volumes were not released on compact disc, and all subsequent releases were either single-, double-, or triple-disc sets.
 Unlike the main series, Now Dance were originally titled and numbered by their year of release (i.e. Now Dance '89).
-The frequency in which they were released also varied from year to year; initially, and most frequently across the series, there would be one Now Dance volume per year, but in 1994 for example, there were four volumes released, and in 1996, there weren't any Now Dance compilations released.
+The frequency with which they were released also varied from year to year; initially, and most frequently across the series, there would be one Now Dance volume per year, but in 1994 for example, four volumes were released, and in 1996, no Now Dance compilations were released.
 Towards the end of the series, 3-CD digipak sets were issued, but in 2010, the long-running title was retired, and all subsequent dance-themed Now collections have been issued under the Special Editions series.

-In 2021, the original concept of Now Dance was revived with a new series of compilations containing 12" remixes released under the title, Now That's What I Call 12" 80s.
+In 2021, the original concept of Now Dance was revived with a new series of compilations containing 12" remixes released under the title Now That's What I Call 12" 80s.

 In February 2023, 12" mixes all taken from the first three Now Dance compilations, originally released in 1985, 1986 and 1989, were collected on a special 4CD and 3-LP set, Now Dance: The 80s, with artwork inspired by the original Now Dance 86.
 Fourteen mixes were taken from Now Dance, eighteen mixes were lifted from 86, and sixteen from 89.